mk-fg/fgtk/README.rst

 ''''''
 .. _xdpms: desktop/xdpms

-Tiny 50-line C tool, kinda like xprintidle_, but instead of idle time, prints how many seconds are left until dpms will turn off display(s) (dpms as in ``xset q``), or "0" if it already happened.
+Small 50-line C tool, kinda like xprintidle_, but instead of idle time, prints how many seconds are left until dpms will turn off display(s) or waits until then (dpms as in ``xset q``).

-Purpose is to check whether some "display is disabled" action should be taken, or otherwise get the countdown until the next check.
+Purpose is to check whether some "display is disabled" action should be taken, wait for it, or get the countdown until the next check.

 Build with: ``gcc -O2 -lX11 -lXss -lXext xdpms.c -o xdpms && strip xdpms``